 I headed back towards Engineering.
 When I got to the hatch to the Cargo Bay I saw the “Low Gravity” light on beside it.
 I checked to make sure everything was secure then opened the hatch.

-Entering, there was a brief moment of disorientation moving from full to near-zero gravity, made worse by the eddies where the grav plates in the cargo bay briefly fought with those in the crew lounge.
+Entering, there was a brief moment of disorientation as I transitioned almost instantly from full to near-zero gravity, made worse by the eddies where the grav plates in the cargo bay briefly fought with those in the crew lounge.
 The eddies ended when the hatch closed behind me.

 I kicked up and towards the top of a nearby stack.
 The bay itself is about 7 meters high and the stack was three containers, so about 4 1/2 meters.